thansen0/systemPreferences/README.md

 ssh-keygen -t rsa // this will generate the key pair if you don't already have one ssh-copy-id -i ~/.ssh/id\_rsa.pub git@sibyl
 ```

+# audio input

+Not fully working yet, but uncommented ```load-module module-alsa-source device=hw:0,0``` from /etc/pulse/default.pa, and installed pavucontrol (which also installed atkmm cairomm glibmm gtkmm3 libsigc++ pangomm)

+Run pavucontrol to see gui open for editing audio, which is neat

 # Sherlock